syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-show-calculations-as-columns.md

 documentation: ug
 ---

-# Support to show calculations as columns
+# Displaying Calculations

-PivotGrid provides support to show the calculation values in columns or in rows and it can be achieved either by using the property **ShowCalculationsAsColumns** of PivotGrid control or by uncheck/check the **ShowCalculationsAsColumns** check box of PivotSchemaDesigner.
+PivotGrid provides support to show the calculation values either in column or in row.
+It can be achieved either by using the `ShowCalculationsAsColumns` property of PivotGrid control or through simple uncheck/check option in PivotSchemaDesigner.

-* **ShowCalculationsAsColumns** - Gets or sets the value whether to display the values as columns.

-## Defining the property in PivotGrid
+## Setting ShowCalculationsAsColumns property through code

-The **ShowCalculationsAsColumns** property of PivotGrid control can be mentioned either in *XAML* and *Code-Behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}